 In the allocation of capital expenses, costs are allocated to cost components to the extent possible.
 Capital expenditures represent future capital investment into the sewer system.
 These costs are allocated using the cost distribution of total existing assets.
-Table 3-3 shows that the system is primarily a collection only system, therefore all plant investments are attributed to base.
+Table 3-3 shows that the system is a collection and treatment system, therefore collection, lift station and general plant